 The information in this Advisory is provided with the understanding that it is not intended as legal or other professional services or advice.
 These materials have been prepared for general informational purposes only.
 The information and links contained herein may not be updated or revised for accuracy.
 If you have any additional questions or need for advice, please contact your own attorney or other professional representative.

 Seller acknowledges their responsibility to read the Oregon Property Seller Advisory, and the Oregon Real Estate Agency Pamphlet.

-Seller's signature Date
+Seller signature Date

-Seller's signature
+Seller signature Date

-Seller's signature Date
+Seller signature Date

-Seller's signature Date
+Seller signature Date

-Broker's signature
+Broker signature

-Broker's signature
+Broker signature

 PACKET - TABLE OF CONTENTS